When Your Pet Dies in Korea: What You Need to Do

 Legal disposal options

 Standard household waste bag disposal.
-Legally permitted under Korean law.
-The government manages incineration as part of standard waste processing.
-This option is emotionally unacceptable to most owners and exists as a legal default rather than a genuine recommendation.
+Easy Law says pet remains are household waste when placed in a household waste bag according to local ordinance, and the household-waste processor handles them.
+This option is emotionally unacceptable to many owners and exists more as a legal default than a recommendation.
 It is listed here because knowing it is legal may matter to someone in a difficult situation with no other immediate option.

-Foreign resident eligibility for either program is not explicitly confirmed or excluded in the English-language program documentation.
-If you fall into one of the eligibility categories, contact your district office directly and ask.
+If you are a foreign resident in one of the eligibility categories, contact your district office directly and ask what proof they will accept.
 Bring your ARC.

 The 30-day reporting requirement

-If your dog or voluntarily registered cat was entered in the national animal registration system (동물등록제 / National Animal Protection Information System at animal.go.kr / 국가동물보호정보시스템), you must report the death within 30 days.
-You can do this online at animal.go.kr or in person at your local district office (구청 or 시군구청).
+If your registered companion dog was entered in the national animal registration system (동물등록제 / National Animal Protection Information System at animal.go.kr / 국가동물보호정보시스템), you must report the death within 30 days.
+You can do this online at animal.go.kr or in person at your city, county, or district office (시·군·구청).

 Finding a licensed pet cremation facility